yash-k9/GithubApp/README.md

 # Working

 Application has two screens, Home and Search Fragment.
-Home and Search Functionality can be implemented in one screen, they are separated to demonstrate the Navigation and UI State Handling.
+Home and Search Functionality can also be implemented in one screen, they are separated to demonstrate the Navigation and UI State Handling.
 Hilt is used to provide dependencies.

 - Home Fragment